Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 Large Creatures

 So, you’ve got the mana, now what are you going to cast with it?
 Big Eldrazi, of course.
-Many of which will probably have some excellent benefits aside from their power and toughness.
+Many will probably have some excellent benefits besides their power and toughness.
 These are some cheap (money-wise) commonly played Eldrazi that would be logical to include.

-I’m sure there will be a few high-dollar Eldrazi reprints as well, but we’ll go over my prediction for that later.
+I’m sure there will also be a few high-dollar Eldrazi reprints, but we’ll go over my prediction for that later.
 For now, let’s move on.

 Card Draw